ibm-cloud-docs/Cloudant/guides/replication_guide.md

 <div id="how-do-i-initiate-replication-via-the-dashboard-"></div>

-## How to start replication by using the Dashboard
+## How to start replication by using the dashboard

-The {{site.data.keyword.cloudant_short_notm}} Dashboard provides a convenient user-interface to trigger replication.
+The {{site.data.keyword.cloudant_short_notm}} dashboard provides a convenient user interface to trigger replication.
-Open the Replication tab of your {{site.data.keyword.cloudant_short_notm}} Dashboard and click the `New Replication` action button.
+Click the `Replication` tab on the {{site.data.keyword.cloudant_short_notm}} dashboard, and click `Start Replication`.
-Complete the simple form:
+Complete the form:

 ![replication2](../images/replication_guide_2.png)